Walid-Ahmed/imageclassifierSuite/README.md

 ﻿# image classifier Suite

- multiclass or multinomial classification is the problem of classifying instances into one of three or more classes.
-(Classifying instances into one of two classes is called binary classification.)
+ Multiclass or multinomial classification is the problem of classifying instances into one of three or more classes.
+Classifying instances into one of two classes is called binary classification

 ![Sample curve output from training cats vs dogs dataset](https://github.com/Walid-Ahmed/imageclassifierSuite/blob/master/sampleImages/result_dog.png)